hphelion/documentation/moonshot/manage.imagebuilder.md

 	Make a note of the Index for the desired SKU.
 For the purpose of explanation, Index 4 is used.

-	The Windows 7 Enterprise with SP1 `install.win` file only contains a single Windows SKU.
+	The Windows 7 Enterprise with SP1 `install.wim` file only contains a single Windows SKU.

 5.	**Create a VHD disk**

 	Use the following commands:

-       * Create a VHD Disk image where the OS image is laid out
+       * Create a VHD Disk image where the OS image is laid out:

 	    <pre>C:\WinImage> diskpart
        DISKPART> create vdisk file="C:\WinImage\WinImageDisk.vhd" maximum=15360</pre>

-       For the purpose of explanation, the size of VHD disk Image is taken as 15GB
+       For the purpose of explanation, the size of VHD disk Image is taken as 15GB.

-       * Once the virtual disk file is created, mount the VHD
+       * Once the virtual disk file is created, mount the VHD:

         <pre>DISKPART> attach vdisk</pre>

-       * Create a partition on this disk
+       * Create a partition on this disk:

         <pre> DISKPART> create partition primary</pre>

-       * Mark the partition as active
+       * Mark the partition as active:

         <pre> DISKPART> active</pre>

-       * Format this partition with NTFS file system
+       * Format this partition with NTFS file system:

         <pre>DISKPART> format</pre>

-       * Assign a drive letter to this newly created partition
+       * Assign a drive letter to this newly created partition:

         <pre>DISKPART> assign letter=g</pre>

 		For the purpose of explanation, the partition on the VHD is assigned drive letter G.

-       * Exit the process
+       * Exit the process:

          <pre>DISKPART> exit</pre>

 6.	**Extract desired SKU**

-	Execute the following command to extract files from `install.win` on the newly created NTFS file system:
+	Execute the following command to extract files from `install.wim` on the newly created NTFS file system:

     <pre>C:\WinImage> dism /apply-image /imagefile:install.wim /index:4 /ApplyDir:G:\</pre>